Festive ICT: Creating new experiences in the 316

 “It’s been embraced year after year after year.
-So, we keep doing it for the love of it but also for all the sneaker heads and street wear lovers here in Wichita,” said the Owner of Festive ICT, Nnanna Okpara.
+So, we keep doing it for the love of it but also for all the sneakerheads and streetwear lovers here in Wichita,” Nnanna Okpara, Festive ICT owner, said.

 “By adding the DJ, it kind of brings the vibe up gives the event a little bit more energy makes it more like a day party slash market so now you actually come for the market, and you actually want to stay at the market,” Okpara said.